 The hazard impact and community vulnerability for windstorm and winter storms was assessed and ranked by each jurisdiction via the Hazard Vulnerability Analysis process.
-See a description of the HVA process in the AppendixError!
-Reference source not found.
-The considerations that informed the ankings can be found in the Community Risk Profile for each jurisdiction.
+See a description of the HVA process in the Appendix.
+The considerations that informed the rankings can be found in the Community Risk Profile for each jurisdiction.